revbayes/revbayes.github.io/tutorials/chromo/index.md

     ancestralStateTree(phylogeny, anc_state_trace, "output/ChromEvol_clado_final.tree", include_start_states=true, burnin=0.25, reconstruction="marginal")

-And that's it!
-Figure [fig:chromevol_clado] shows the ancestral state estimates plotted on the tree.
+And that's it! {% ref fig:chromevol_clado %} shows the ancestral state estimates plotted on the tree.
 The start states of each lineage (the state after cladogenesis) are plotted on the 'shoulders' of each lineage.
 You may want to try stochastic character mapping for a